Olympiacos F.C. B: Coach and staff

-Ariel Ibagaza was appointed the coach in July 2021, with former Nottingham Forest youth coach Guilherme Ramos appointed his assistant in August 2021.
-Romain Pitau is the current coach.
+Ariel Ibagaza was appointed the coach in July 2021, with former Nottingham Forest youth coach Guilherme Ramos appointed his assistant in August 2021. Álvaro Rubio is the current coach.

 Dissolution and reconstitution

 In the season 2023–24 of Super League 2, Olympiacos B finished 10th hence was relegated to Gamma Ethniki, the third highest football league in Greece.
-However, clubs in Gamma Ethniki can only consist of amateur players since it's an amateur division, hence no professional players can play in the reserve team of Olympiakos which was the case in the past for players like Youssef El Arabi, Kostas Fortounis e.t.c. and young players like Apostolopoulos.
+However, clubs in Gamma Ethniki can only consist of amateur players since it's an amateur division, hence no professional players can play in the reserve team of Olympiakos which was the case in the past for players like Youssef El Arabi, Kostas Fortounis etc. and young players like Apostolopoulos.

-However, following statements by Olympiacos F.C. vice president Kostas Karapapas, and following an invitation from the organizing authority, the second team would eventually return to Super League 2 in the 2025–26 season.
+However, following statements by Olympiacos F.C. vice president Kostas Karapapas, and following an invitation from the organizing authority, the second team would eventually return to the Super League 2 in the 2025–26 season.